ehoover3/music-theory-drum/README.md

 ✅ components/MusicStaff.jsx
 📝 components/NavigationBar.css
 📝 components/NavigationBar.jsx
+📝 components/NumberInput.css ---- <-- Fix styling so that the background color & border is removed.
+📝 components/NumberInput.jsx
 📝 components/ProgressBar.css
 📝 components/ProgressBar.jsx ---- <-- Increments by 1 up to 3 times, then give a screen that the lesson is complete 📝 components/StartPauseButton.css